ezsystems/ezpublish-kernel/eZ/Publish/Core/Persistence/Cache/InMemory/README.md

-# In Memory cache classes
+# Internal In-Memory cache class

-Classes for specific in-memory usage, at this level only in-frequently updated metadata is meant to be cached like this.
+Class for specific in-memory usage, at this level only in-frequently updated metadata is meant to be cached like this.

-Examples: Languages, ContentTypes, ObjectStates, Sections
+Mainly: Languages, ContentTypes, ObjectStates, Sections, Roles, Tags _Optionally also ContentInfo and Locations, but should not be used for Content._